-Pat Valusek has over 12 years of technical writing experience.
+Pat Valusek has numerous years of technical writing experience with IBM and other companies.
 She has created technical material and written proposals for both private enterprise and the nonprofit sector.
 During the course of her volunteer work with NYSHA, she has worked on various cruelty cases throughout New York State.
-She has served on the board of the New York State Humane Association for 7 years, and for the past 5 years has held the position of vicepresident.
-In addition, she serves on the board of the Ulster County SPCA in Kingston, NY.
+She has served on the Board of the New York State Humane Association for many years, and for the past several years has held the position of president.